CIS565-Fall-2019/Final-Project/README.md

 Think of your pitch as if you are trying to get a startup funded, convincing your company to start a new project, or responding to a grant.
 For an example, see [Forward+ Renderer using OpenGL/Compute Shaders](https://github.com/bcrusco/Forward-Plus-Renderer/blob/master/Final%20Project%20Pitch.pdf) by Bradley Crusco and Megan Moore _(this example pitch does not include weekly milestones, which is new this semester)_.

 **Before 11/4 5:00pm**:
-* Make a Piazza post with your one page pitch (attach a PDF) and any supplemental material to Instructors by end of Monday 11/04.
+* Make a Piazza post with your one page pitch (attach a PDF) and any supplemental material to Instructors by 5:00pm on Monday 11/04.
 Sooner is better.
 To really hit a home run, consider prototyping something before the meeting.
   * Use the subject as `[CIS 565 2019 Final Project] Name1, Name2, Name3`.
 Include a project/team name, if chosen.

 **You are free to start working on your project before the pitch.** As long as you have followed the guidelines, it is more than likely that your project will be approved.
 We may ask you to tweak it, move the milestones etc.